Skip to main content

 This is the pièce de résistance of the attack.
 Kerberos constrained delegation allows a service to impersonate users to specific other services.
 Here’s how it works:

 Since Helen has SeEnableDelegationPrivilege, she can configure FS01$ for constrained delegation.
-I’ll set it up so FS01$ can delegate to the DC’s LDAP service.
+The configuration will allow FS01$ to delegate to the DC’s LDAP service.

-First, I need to enable FS01$ for delegation and specify that it can only delegate to the DC’s LDAP service.
+Enabling FS01$ for delegation and specifying that it can only delegate to the DC’s LDAP service.
 This prevents the attack from being used against other services.

 *Evil-WinRM* PS C:\Users\Helen.Frost\Desktop> Set-ADAccountControl -Identity "FS01$" -TrustedToAuthForDelegation $True